Table of Contents

 Is Colombia Safe For Families?

-Keep your wits about you, and learn the lay of the land before you go, but do not let safety concerns stop you from booking that flight to Cartagena.
+Keep your wits about you, and learn the lay of the land before you go.
+But do not let safety concerns stop you from booking your flights for your Cartagena Colombia family vacation.

 What Neighborhood In Cartagena Is Best For Families?

 Many families choose to stay at larger, resort-style hotels in the Cartagena’s Bocagrande neighborhood — often compared to Miami Beaach.